-Brad has toured nationally as Che in Evita (IRNE Nomination) directed by Hal Prince and as Sir Galahad et al in Spamalot directed by Mike Nichols. and has toured internationally as the title roles in Jekyll and Hyde in Korea and as Dr. Frank N. Furter in The Rocky Horror Show performing that role in over a dozen countries.
+Bradley has toured nationally as Che in Evita (IRNE Nomination) directed by Hal Prince and as Sir Galahad et al in Spamalot directed by Mike Nichols. and has toured internationally as the title roles in Jekyll and Hyde in Korea and as Dr. Frank N. Furter in The Rocky Horror Show performing that role in over a dozen countries.

 Regional theater highlights include Molykov in Chess at The Kennedy Center directed by Michael Mayer, Captain Hook (Column Award Nomination) in the world premiere of the musical, Fly, at The Dallas Theater Center, Tito/Beppo in the world premiere of A Comedy of Tenors at The McCarter Theater, Arthur in Camelot at the Goodspeed Opera House, Mr Andrews in Titanic and John Dickinson in 1776 at Pittsburgh CLO, Marvin in Falsettos at Barrington Stage, Claude Frollo in The Hunchback of Notre Dame (IRNE Nomination) at Ogunquit Playhouse, Ben Stone in Follies at St Louis Repertory Theater, Nicky Arnstein in Funny Girl at North Shore, Arthur in Camelot and the title roles in Jekyll and Hyde at Casa Mañana, and the title roles in The Scarlet Pimpernel, Phantom, and Macbeth at such theaters as La Jolla Playhouse, Papermill Playhouse, and Atlanta’s Alliance Theater.
 Bradley has appeared on television in The Good Wife, A Person of Interest, Guiding Light, All my Children, One Life to Live, and on PBS in Sweeney Todd.

 As a director/composer/playwright, Bradley directed, wrote, and composed a new musical, SEXTET which was presented at The Physics Theater in Manhattan and at Midtown Direct Rep. in South Orange, NJ where he also directed the musical, HELEN OF TROY.
 He recorded an album, BACK HOME, of original country songs with his band, The Chillbillys.
-As a teacher, he has taught vocal technique in New York for 15 years years and serves on the faculty at Tisch School of the Arts and The New Studio on Broadway at NYU where he also taught Acting at CAP 21.
+As a teacher, he has taught vocal technique in New York for 20 years years and serves on the faculty at Tisch School of the Arts and The New Studio on Broadway at NYU where he also taught Acting at CAP 21.